Köşklüçiftlik

 Köşklüçiftlik is a quarter of North Nicosia in Northern Cyprus.
 In 2011, it had a population of 2,939.
+The name of the neighbourhood comes from Turkish and means "the farm with a manor".

+The neighbourhood, alongside Ayios Andreas, possesses one of the highest concentration of neoclassical and modernist historical mansions in Nicosia.

 Cityscape

 It is bordered by the Pedieos River in the west, the Kumsal Park separating it from Kumsal in the north, the Green Line in the south, the city walls and the Bedrettin Demirel Avenue, separating it from Yenişehir in the east.
 It is home to a part of the Dereboyu region, the center of business and entertainment in North Nicosia, along with Kumsal, and is home to a number of cafes, restaurants, banks and shops.
 It hosts the Turkish Cypriot Assembly of the Republic, the legislative body of Northern Cyprus and the Central Bank of Northern Cyprus.
 The Ledra Palace checkpoint is also in the quarter.
 A new park was unveiled in the quarter in 2014 by the Nicosia Turkish Municipality.